conan-io/docs/tutorial/developing_packages/editable_packages.rst

     $ cd ../say
     # Edit src/say.cpp and change the error message from "Hello" to "Bye"

-    # Windows: we will build 2 configurations to show multi-config
+    # Windows: we will build two configurations to show multi-config
     $ cmake --build --preset conan-release
     $ cmake --build --preset conan-debug

-    # Linux, MacOS: we will only build 1 configuration
+    # Linux, macOS: we will only build one configuration
     $ cmake --build --preset conan-release